Measure and Analyze

 1. On the side toolbar > > Tools tab > Volume.

 2. Click Draw Area, and then in the 3D Window, draw a polygon on the terrain or model, defining a horizontal plane.
 Click to add the first point of the horizontal plane polygon.
 The first point placed defines the altitude of the polygon.
 Click again to add additional points of the polygon until you have marked the entire shape.
-Right-click to finish marking the polygon.
+Then click Calculate.
 The analysis results are displayed.

 Query Any Point or Object in the 3D World